Israeli – Palestinian Conflict

 Introduction

-Let's explore into the complex framework of the Israeli-Palestinian conflict, starting from the ancient era of the Israelites in Canaan, periods of Ottoman control, the British Mandate and concluding with the present geopolitical situation.
-We aim to understand the significant impact of the battle on the region's prospects.
+Let’s explore the complex framework of the Israeli-Palestinian conflict, starting from the ancient era of the Israelites in Canaan, and concluding with the present geopolitical situation.
+This will be a summary of a previous essay titled "From Adam and Eve to Abrahamic Religions" with additional information, aiming to understand the significant impact of the battle over the divided land.
 In the present day, Christian-majority nations frequently serve as mediators in encouraging peace in the Israel-Palestine region, where Israel practices Judaism and Palestine practices Islam.

 The Israelites in Canaan